CAC Calculator: Find Out How Much It Costs You to Get a Customer

 Limitations of CAC

-• Time Lag: CAC calculation assumes that the costs (marketing/sales spend) and the customers acquired happen in the same period.
-In reality, a marketing campaign in January might not result in a closed deal until March or April.
-So measuring at 30, 60, and 90-day intervals would be beneficial.
+Time Lag: CAC assumes costs and acquisitions happen in the same period.
+Reality: a January campaign might convert in March or April.
+Track at 30, 60, and 90-day intervals for accuracy.